tardate/LittleArduinoProjects/README.md

-# 292 Little Electronics and Arduino Projects
+# 293 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [AudioEffectsChips/H823](./Electronics101/AudioEffectsChips/H823) - figuring out how to use the H823 "Happy Birthday" music chip.
+> Latest addition:sparkles: [CD4060/RCOscillator](./Electronics101/CD4060/RCOscillator) - exploring the behaviour of the CD4060 ripple counter driven by an RC oscillator.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like